 The KT-NCC shall support seven Ethernet loops with a KT-400, KT-1 AES 128-bit AES encryption, or the Lantronix® UDS1100.
 Each Ethernet loop can support up to eight controllers.

 The SMS shall ensure the communication to remote KT-NCCs over a LAN or WAN using TCP/IP.
 The KT-NCC shall only communicate with the Global Edition of the SMS using a proprietary Kantech communication protocol.
-The SMS shall ensure secure communication to the KT-NCC by having an option to enable or disable encryption for each KT-NCC individually.
+The SMS shall provide the option to enable or disable encryption for each KT-NCC individually.
 The SMS shall allow the custom configuration of the TCP port for each KT-NCC.
 The SMS shall support up to 128 KT-NCCs.

 In all communication methods, the door controller shall retain in their memory all necessary data for controlling doors that they supervise.
 In case of communication failure, the door controller shall execute all its functions normally.

 When using a KT-1 it shall be possible to use the auto-enrollment functionality.
-An operator shall be able to press a button on the KT-1 controller, which shall find the EntraPass multi-site gateway, gobal gateway or KT-NCC.
+An operator shall be able to press a button on the KT-1 controller, which shall find the EntraPass Multi-Site Gateway, gobal gateway or KT-NCC.
 Once found by the SMS, the operator shall quickly and efficiently be able to enroll the KT-1.

 The auto-enrolment shall work on a local LAN segment of the network

 The SMS shall display in dedicated list all unassigned KT-1.
-From the EntraPass workstation or Web.
+From the EntraPass EntraPass Workstation or Web.
 The operator shall simply pick the KT-1 they are interested in.

 The SMS shall allow the following functionality using the auto-enrolment wizard: